 Rachelle is a Neurodivergent early career Research Fellow at Griffith University, Honorary Research Fellow at Telethon Kids Institute, and Chairs the Autism QLD Advisory Committee.
-She brings lived experience as a late-diagnosed Autistic woman and knowledge of the varied perspectives of individuals within the Autistic and autism communities.
-Rachelle was also involved in the recent update of the National Guideline for the assessment and diagnosis of autism in Australia and advocates for Neurodiversity-affirming practice and research that is co-designed and co-produced with the communities that it aims to benefit.
-Rachelle also speaks and attends conferences around the world.
+She brings lived experience as a late-diagnosed Autistic and ADHD'er woman and knowledge of the varied perspectives of individuals within the Autistic and autism communities.
+Rachelle was also involved in the recent update of the National Guideline for the assessment and diagnosis of autism in Australia and advocates for Neurodiversity- affirming practice and research that is co-designed and co-produced with the communities that it aims to benefit.